shijc-sjtu/cofunc-artifact/README.md

 1. Download the host kernel code and apply the patch.

-2. Build the kernel and reboot with the new kernel.
+2. Build the kernel and reboot the machine with the new kernel.
 Ensure that cgroup v2 is enabled with the following kernel parameter:

 ```
 systemd.unified_cgroup_hierarchy=1